sjoerdk/fileselection/README.rst

 number of methods: using a command line interface, editing in a text editor, or a full GUI.
 The server processing order is unknown and it might take a long time before processing starts.
-FileSelection objects in folders make it possible to separate selection from server processing.
+FileSelectionFolder objects in folders make it possible to separate selection from server processing.